evert-arias/easybtn.earias.me/docs/single-press-example.md

 ---
-id: basic-example
+id: single-press-example
-title: Basic Example
+title: Single Press
-sidebar_label: Basic
+sidebar_label: Single Press
 ---

 The following example demostrate how to detect a single press.